Eppo-exp/eppo-docs/docs/experiments/data-pipeline.md

 2. **Cumulative data frame**: We aggregate the daily data to generate a timeline view of all metric data for each subject.
 3. **Winsorized data frame**: We apply winsorization according to the cumulative data frame based on your metric settings.
 4. **Dimensionalized summaries**: We convert our subject-level winsorized data frame to an overall summary with dimensional values included.
-5. **Dimensionalized summaries reduced**: For high cardinality dimensions, we cap dimension values to 50 to minimize the data we transfer to our operational Postgres database.
+5. **Dimensionalized summaries reduced**: For high cardinality dimensions, we cap dimension values to 50 (by assignment volume) to minimize the data we transfer to our operational Postgres database.

 ## CUPED pipeline